Durgerdam - Coastal Retreat close to Amsterdam Sailing Boats| De Durgerdam | Luxury Boutique Hotel The Netherlands | The Aficionados

 Hotel De Durgerdam | Gallery Images Photography | The Aficionados Hotel De Durgerdam | Gallery Images Photography | The Aficionados

-With its clubhouse vibe, the dining quarters are peppered across the ground floor, wine snug and fireplace.
+With its clubhouse vibe, the dining quarters are peppered across the ground floor, along with a wine snug and fireplace.
 Summertime al fresco allure and shoreline waters beckon a table on the pontoon decking.

 Location